MicrosoftDocs/windows-ai-docs/docs/winml-api-guide.md

 ms.localizationpriority: medium
 ---

-# Integrate a model into your app with Windows ML
+# Windows ML API Guide

 The basic building blocks for Windows ML are: